We build custom software

-They bring their software projects and we guide them to successfully complete them through mentoring sessions.
+They bring a software project and we guide them to successfully complete it through mentoring sessions.

-But the most important, we strictly follow a Code of Ethics and a Manifesto:
+But above all, we strictly follow a Code of Ethics and a Manifesto:

-We undertake to offer high-quality software services with ethics, transparency and effectiveness.
+We undertake in writing to provide high-quality services with transparency, ethics, and effectiveness.